Jimmy Johnstone: Early life and youth career

 Johnstone was the youngest of five children born to Matthew and Sarah Johnstone.
 He grew up in the family home on Old Edinburgh Road in Viewpark, North Lanarkshire, and he was educated at St Columba's primary school in Viewpark and then at St John's secondary school in Uddingston.
-In 2003, Johnstone stated that he was a Catholic.

 His footballing ability first came to note at primary school, playing for the St Columba's team that won three trophies in 1953–54.
 The team at his secondary school, St John's, were less able, but their physical education teacher, Tommy Cassidy, was a friend of Sammy Wilson, who played for Celtic at the time and had scored in Celtic's 7–1 win over Rangers in the 1957 Scottish League Cup Final.
 Cassidy used his connections to get Johnstone a role as ball boy at Celtic.

 At home, he used to dribble around milk bottles every day in the hallway for hours to perfect his skills.
 On reading that Stanley Matthews used to walk to Blackpool's ground wearing heavy boots to strengthen his leg muscles, Johnstone began wearing pit boots and would sprint and play football in them.
 He later said that this "probably added about three yards on to my pace."

 Despite the thrill of being involved with Celtic as a ballboy, Johnstone wanted to play football.
 As a result, he left Celtic to play for his local Boys Guild team.
 As well as playing locally, the team travelled down to play Manchester United's boys' team.
 Johnstone's ability caught the eye of the English giants but, upon his return to Scotland, Celtic scout John Higgins persuaded him to sign for Celtic; He signed youth terms on the same day as left-back Tommy Gemmell, who lived a few miles away and would also have a long association with the club.
 In order to gain experience, Johnstone was farmed out to junior club Blantyre Celtic.